fwinkelbauer/fwinkelbauer.github.io/content/posts/2018-12-23-cake-netuse.md

 ---

-I have recently had the need to copy files from one Windows machine to another in a Cake build script task.
+I have recently had the need to copy files from one Windows machine to another in a Cake build task.
 A rather easy way to achieve this is to use the `net` command line tool, which I have wrapped into a few lines of C#.
-Here's how you use the code:
+Here's how to use the code:

 ```csharp
 readonly var target = Argument("target", "Default");